saltas888/react-yall/README.md

 Lazy load images/videos/iframes
 A react wrapper for [yall.js](https://github.com/malchata/yall.js) using React Context.

+:star2: Using react props and not DOM to change the attributes

 -------------

 :exclamation: Works only with react >= 16.8.0.(The one with hooks)